 Another big event is Dora Dora Festival, which is celebrated on January 14.
 Young boys are catching lucky paper charms inside the Prayer Hall.

 - Address: 1-11-18 Shitennoji, Tennoji Ward, Osaka, 543-0051, Japan

 Shinsekai & Tennoji Travel Tips

 How to Get There

 There are several JR and local train stations around both wards, so you can easily get to the nearby attractions.
 You don’t have to walk a lot and everything is mostly even, so it’s easy walking.

 JR West Kansai Line (Yamatoji Line): Shin-Imamiya Station – Imamiya Station – JR Namba StationOsaka Loop Line: Ashiharabashi Station – Imamiya Station – Shin-Imamiya Station

 To get to Tennoji Temple, you only have to walk a little over 10 minutes from Tennoji Station.

-While I personally never felt uneasy, even when walking Shinsekai Osaka in the evening, I have heard from a few Japanese friends that the entire area isn’t the safest.
+While I personally never felt uneasy, even when walking Shinsekai Osaka in the evening, I have heard from a few Japanese friends that the entire area isn’t the safest in town.

 Read this too: 24 Helpful Safety Tips for Solo Travellers